mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 Datasets can be mounted independently, and can each have their own properties, such as compression, quotas, and so on, which may either be set per-dataset or inherited from the parent dataset.

 Compared to Btrfs, ZFS manages its own mountpoints as inherent properties of the dataset.
 This is both incredibly useful and bothersome; on one hand, having mountpoints intrinsicly related to datasets allows for easier management and more clarity than legacy mounting, but on the other hand it may turn confusing and inflexible when managing complex setups.
+In any case, you can opt-out from letting ZFS managing mountpoints for a given dataset by setting the mountpoint to `legacy`, and mounting it manually as you would with any other filesystem.

-### 2.2.1.
+### 2.3.1.
 Creating the ZFS pool

 Our case is quite simple, given that we only have a single drive.